 Financial coaching programs are increasingly popular services offered to help people with low and middle incomes navigate their finances.
 Despite these programs’ growing prevalence across the US, evidence about their effectiveness is still emerging.
 To add to the evidence base, Urban Institute staff evaluated a uniquely structured program in Delaware: $tand By Me ($BM).

 For the past decade, the state of Delaware has offered the $BM financial empowerment program, which aims to improve the financial well-being of Delaware residents.
 The program’s structure as a public-private partnership and its focus on delivering free services through professional one-on-one financial coaching has helped it grow rapidly in size and scope to reach diverse populations.

-In 2018, the state of Delaware and the United Way of Delaware contracted with the Urban Institute to understand whether the program has been successful in meeting its mission.
-For the past two years, Urban has evaluated $BM to holistically understand the program’s outcomes.
-Urban staff conducted interviews and focus groups with stakeholders and leaders connected to $BM, financial coaches employed by the program, and residents served by it.
-Urban also surveyed new program entrants, analyzed existing program data, and conducted a quasi-experimental analysis to understand changes in credit outcomes for people served by the program relative to a comparison group.
+The Urban Institute evaluated $BM over the past two years to holistically understand the program’s outcomes.
+Urban staff conducted interviews and focus groups with stakeholders connected to $BM, financial coaches employed by the program, and residents served by it.
+Urban also surveyed program entrants, analyzed existing program data, and conducted a quasi-experimental analysis to understand changes in credit outcomes for people served by the program relative to a comparison group.

 The research findings show that $BM clients overall are seeing improvements in their financial well-being, both in their perceptions of progress and on various credit metrics.
 Although elements of the program could be strengthened, its unique structure and approach offer lessons for other states and localities interested in offering similar financial coaching programs.